barisalparslan1/Statistic_Selection_and_MCMC/README.md

 #### MHAAR_RB_DP_norm_var
 ###### Inputs: shared statistic,initial theta, DP level, boundary of x, moment of x,  variance for proposal distribution, number of MCMC runs, number of latent variables
 ###### output: Estimations of the parameter

+#### sample_test_theta
+##### Inputs: shared statistic, number of proposals, initial theta, variance for proposal distribution, mean of prior distribution, variance of prior distribution, moment of x, boundary of x, DP level, data size
+##### Outputs: Estimations of the parameter

 This function calculates the MSE of the estimation for the variance parameter of the normal distribution when the statistic(sequential) is shared with Laplace noise.
 MCMC: Metropolis-Hastings with Averaged Acceptance Ratio.